All you need to know about convicted driver car insurance

 - Any convictions where you have served more than two-and-a-half years in prison will never be spent

-How to save money on your insurance
+How to save money on car insurance for convicted drivers

 - Decide on your cover – choose what level of insurance cover you want.
 This will depend on your needs and your budget